codewordcreative/advanced-dns-checker/README.md

 You can use arguments to reduce the scope, print the output just to the console, or output to both the console and the drive.

+## Multiple domains
+node advanceddns.js example.com,example.de
+You can include multiple domains at once.
+Separate them with a comma and nothing else.

 ## Arguments
 ### -o or --overview
 This pulls a trimmed-down list of key records of interest when generally inspecting the data, e.g. for sustainability or security purposes.